ajoymondal/UniTabDet/README.md

-# UniTabDet
-UniTabBank: A Large Scale Multi-Lingual, Multi-Layout, Multi-Type, Multi-Format Dataset for Table Detection || WACV 2026
+# UniTabBank: A Large Scale Multi-Lingual, Multi-Layout, Multi-Type, Multi-Format Dataset for Table Detection || WACV 2026

+# UniTabDet: Table Detection using YOLOv11

+UniTabDet is a table detection framework built using **Ultralytics YOLOv11** for detecting tables in documents.
+The project supports training, fine-tuning, and inference using the **UniTabBank dataset**, a large-scale multilingual dataset for table detection.

+---

 ## Environment Setup